Page last updated: 14 May 2026

 alt=""

 Before you see an adviser, think about what matters most to you in a home loan.
-Do you simply want the lowest cost loan?
+There are a range of options, features and characteristics of a loan that an adviser can walk you through and determine the best option for your circumstances.
+For example, do you simply want the lowest cost loan?
 Do you want specific features, such as being able to make extra repayments?
+How would you like to structure your home loan?

-Thinking about this beforehand will make the conversation with your adviser easier.
+Thinking about your needs and what’s important to you beforehand will make the conversation with your adviser easier.

 Ask questions.
 Lots of them.
 Ask them to explain how each loan option works, what it costs and why it's recommended to you.
 If you are not happy with any option, ask them to find an alternative.